Driving in the Greek islands

 - Child seats are mandatory for children up to 4 years old.
 Moreover, children under 10 years of age should not travel in the front seat.

 - Vehicles may be towed away if parked illegally, so pay attention to road signs and do not park close to accessibility ramps, traffic lights and pedestrian crossings.
-Yellow lines on the curbside indicate it’s illegal to park or stop.
+Yellow lines on the curbside indicate that it’s illegal to park or stop.

 Cars by the Temple of Olympian Zeus in the city center of Athens